The Listening Studio tools library

 Stepparent language when you feel visible and blamed at the same time

-These stepparent tools are for the days you hold everything together and still feel like the easiest person to blame.
+Tools for the days you hold everything together and still feel like the easiest person to blame.
 Use them to explain your role, protect your capacity, and stay close to the kids without carrying the whole system.

 From "If I speak up I become the problem" to "I can say what I see without taking the full hit."